(by Bonnie Lee Black)

 But soon enough, I got the hang of pressure cooking.
 I produced family favorites such as chili con carne, creamed chicken (made with undiluted cream of mushroom soup), and porcupine meatballs—so-called because the pressure cooker made the rice inside of them pop out like quills.
 The recipe came from my mother's yellowed copy of The Joy of Cooking.
 As the meatballs cooked, and the cap rocked and hissed, I kept my fingers crossed that dinner would be served at the table, not on the ceiling.

 Bonnie Lee Black is a former caterer whose book How to Cook a Crocodile recounts her experience teaching cooking in the Peace Corps in Gabon, Africa.
 Her first novel is Jamie's Muse.
+Her latest book is Sweet Tarts for my Sweethearts: Stories & Recipes from a Culinary Career.
 Her website is www.bonnieleeblack.com.

 11/2 lb. ground beef